elvisbugs/arduinoDay/README.md

 ![alt text](https://github.com/Angar0th/arduinoDay/blob/master/instructions%20to%20grafana/new_dashboard_2.png)
 In the new window will be a field to do a query in database, click in the pen to change to text mode:
 ![alt text](https://github.com/Angar0th/arduinoDay/blob/master/instructions%20to%20grafana/new_dashboard_2_5.png)
-So confirm if the database select is correct and type the follow query:
+So confirm if the database selected is correct and type the following query:
 > SELECT Temperature FROM data WHERE $timeFilter
 ![alt text](https://github.com/Angar0th/arduinoDay/blob/master/instructions%20to%20grafana/new_dashboard_3.png)
 When you click out of query field, the data will start to appear on the graphic.
 On the top-right side you can adjust the time axis and refresh time like this: